aws-deepracer/aws-deepracer-webserver-pkg/README.md

 ## Usage

 The `webserver_publisher_node` provides basic system-level functionality for the AWS DeepRacer application to work.
-Although the node is built to work with the AWS DeepRacer application, it can be run independently for development, testing, and debugging purposes.
+Although the node is built to work with the AWS DeepRacer application, you can run it independently for development, testing, and debugging purposes.

 ### Running the node

-To launch the built `webserver_publisher_node` as the root user on the AWS DeepRacer device, open another terminal on the AWS DeepRacer device and run the following commands as the root user:
+To launch the built `webserver_publisher_node` as the root user on the AWS DeepRacer device, open another terminal on the AWS DeepRacer device and run the following commands as the root user.

 1. Switch to the root user before you source the ROS 2 installation: